brendt/stitcher.io/src/data/guide/project-structure.md

 A Stitcher project consists of three base directories: `src/`, `dev/` and `public/`.
-The `src/` directory contains all the files needed to build your site.
-The `public/` is the public site directory, in which all pages will be rendered or "stitched" together.
+The `src/` directory contains all the files needed to build your site. `public/` is the public site directory, in which all pages will be rendered or "stitched" together.
 In addition to these two directories, the `dev/` directory will be useful in many cases during development.

 A basic Stitcher site might look something like this.